, , , ,

 To make this model accessible to everyone, it is offered on a “Pay What You’re Able” basis with no minimum (enter $0 if you’d like) or maximum (your support helps keep the content coming – typical real estate development models sell for $100 – $300+ per license).
 Just enter a price together with an email address to send the download link to, and then click ‘Continue’.
 If you have any questions about our “Pay What You’re Able” program or why we offer our models on this basis, please reach out to either Mike or Spencer.

 We regularly update the model.
-Paid contributors to the model receive a new download link via email each time the model is updated.
+Paid contributors to the model receive lifetime updates and unlimited downloads.

 Version Notes